-3. Retirement Plans
+4. Retirement Plans

-The Organization sponsors a defined contribution 40l(k) plan (the Plan) with an annual employer option profit share benefit.
+The Organization sponsors a defined contribution 401(k) plan (the Plan) with an annual employer optional profit sharing benefit.
 The plan covers all full-time employees, not considered leased employees, who have completed one year of service, are employed on the last day of the year, and have completed 1,000 hours of service.
-When applicable, the Organization, on behalf of each eligible participant, according to employee class, makes contributions to the plan.
-The Organization recorded contributions to the Plan during the years ended December 31, 2023 and 2022, of \$339,816 and \$311,780, respectively.
-This amount is included in payroll taxes and employee benefits in the statements of functional expenses.
+When applicable, the Organization, on behalf of each eligible participant, according to employee class, makes contributions to the Plan.
+The Organization recorded contributions to the Plan during the years ended December 31, 2024 and 2023, of \$333,013 and \$339,816, respectively.
+This amount is included in employee benefits and taxes in the statements of functional expenses.
 Participants become 50% vested in employer contributions after the completion of two years of employment and 100% vested after the completion of the third year of employment.

-4. Related Parties
+5. Related Parties